LiamDBailey/climwin/cran-comments.md

 ## R CMD check results

-We discovered a serious bug in our code making it unworkable.
-The bug has now been fixed.
-Sorry for the upload so soon after our last.
+We discovered and fixed a serious bug in our code.
+Sorry to upload a new version so soon after our last.

 There were no ERRORs or WARNINGs.